laboon/CS1699/deliverable2.md

-CS1699 - Software Quality Assurance
+# CS1699 - Software Quality Assurance
 Fall Semester 2014

-Deliverable 2
+## Deliverable 2

 For this assignment, your group will write unit tests for an object or other unit of code.
 You will also write about your discoveries, problems that you've had, and problems you would anticipate going forward.

 Additionally, you will email me your code and unit tests, OR a link to your tests and code on Github.

-Format:
+## Format
 Every group should have a title page with:
-The name of the project under test
+* The name of the project under test
-The names of the people in the group
+* The names of the people in the group
-The title CS1699 - DELIVERABLE 2: Unit Testing and Code Coverage
+* The title CS1699 - DELIVERABLE 2: Unit Testing and Code Coverage

 The summary should explain why you chose this particular object to test and what it does.
 This should be relatively short, a few paragraphs at the most.